Salesforce GitHub Integration: How to Set up a Sync in 6 Steps

 Enhanced customer support and better resolution of queries are significant factors in keeping existing customers happier and maintaining a low churn.
 To achieve this common goal, teams in an organization strive hard to search for the information they need in different applications or ask other team members for it.

 But this way of doing things is manual.
-Teams either ask for information through phone calls or emails, or get in endless meetings to gather the relevant details they need, or spend time copy-pasting information by toggling between different applications.
+Teams either ask for information through phone calls or emails, get in endless meetings to gather the relevant details they need, or spend time copy-pasting information by toggling between different applications.

 This results in manual data entry mistakes, redundant, misplaced, or altered information, and, above all, a great deal of wasted productive time.